 If you wanted more dialogue we could have Lara return to her manor in between the tombs, similar to the original Assassin’s Creed did with Abstergo or 2009s Ghostbusters did with the firehouse, and have her be able to talk to Sam and Jonah face-to-face.
 This is also how you could keep adding weapons/gadgets to Lara’s inventory with Jonah offering new kit like a grappling hook or shotgun instead of Lara having to find everything in the wilderness again and again.
 On the other hand it could work like Splinter Cell where Lara can pick recommended kit before going out (but now I’m off topic, get back on course).

 Finally for the fans who want there to be romantic feelings between Lara and Sam this would be the place for it.
-I’m all for the characters being together and as we saw with the overwhelming positive response between Tracer and her girlfriend in the Overwatch comic it would give marginalised groups representation along with it being a step forward in the games industry.
+I’m all for the characters being together and as we saw with the overwhelming positive response between Tracer and her girlfriend in the Overwatch comic it would give visibility to LGBT player along with it being a step forward in the games industry for including said sexuality.
 I would keep it to vague hints rather than anything explicit, having enough there for the fans who do want it and small enough for newcomers without feeling like they are missing out on a vital bit of character from the first game.
 Possibly a dialogue like Sam Fisher and Frances Coen’s in Splinter Cell: Pandora Tommorow (start at 1:51), which went like this;

 Sam: Sometimes I think you don’t like women.